 The Needs Of Your Newborn

-That newborn time is so precious and wonderful and it’s also really exhausting.
-Your babies feeding and sleep routine is going have an impact on how you feel and when you are going to be able to start running.
-If you are breast feeding and doing all of the feeds throughout the night you might feel different to a new mum who is either formula feeding or bottle feeding with expressed milk.
-This is because they might have a helping hand from their partner during the night.
-For my first born I had to do all the feeds whilst in hospital but when I got home my husband could help with some feeds using bottle with my expressed milk.
-However this didn’t go quite to plan as my son had severe reflux meaning we lost lots of the expressed milk and so I would have to feed him myself.
+The newborn time is so precious and wonderful, and it’s also really exhausting!
+Your baby's feeding and sleep routine will influence how you feel and when you are going to be able to restart your running.
+For instance if you are doing all the night feeds you're probably going to feel extremely tired and this will have obvious implications on your ability to recover from a run.
+You will have to include more recovery days and easy runs in your schedule.
+If you are bottle feeding, or you're able to express breast milk, then you might get a helping hand from your partner during the night and this can make a big difference.
+For my first born I had to do all the feeds whilst in hospital but when I got home my husband Gav could help with some bottle feeds of expressed milk.
+However this didn’t go quite to plan as my son had severe reflux meaning we lost lots of the expressed milk and so I would have to feed Jacob myself.
+Gav or I also had to sit with him between feeds to keep him at just the right angle so we didn't loose the milk.
+I grabbed the odd hours sleep here and there as best I could.
+Jacob had reflux for his first year and after a few months we put books under the legs at one end of his cot to tilt it which really helped.
 With my second child Emily, although she had no complications, I still had to do all the night feeds as she refused to take expressed milk from a bottle.
 They really don’t make it is easy for you!🤪

 Your Own Needs